 - suspect that the adult may be engaging in sexual abuse of one or more children

-- suspect that the adult is grooming the child/children for the purpose of engaging in sexual activity
+- suspect that the adult is grooming the child or children to engage in sexual activity

 - reasonably believe that the adult is at risk of engaging in sexual activity with one or more children.

-What are the behavioural indicators for perpetrators of child sexual abuse?
+Behavioural indicators for perpetrators of child sexual abuse

 Behavioural indicators for perpetrators of child sexual abuse include (but are not limited to):